 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to progress your career with no success?
-Have you ever thought about why your friend or colleague has been promoted while you’re still in the same job?
-It’s true that a lot of us make mistakes in our careers that stagnate progress.
-Continue reading to learn about these errors and how they can be avoided.
+Are you doing everything to improve you career but without success?
+Have you ever asked yourself what the reason is for why your friend or colleague has been promoted while you’re still stuck in the same spot?
+Most of us commit common blunders that stall our professional growth.
+Read on to learn about these errors and how to avoid them.

 Key Takeaways

-- Seek Mentoring, Continuing Education and transferable skills Development to stay competitive.
+- Find mentorship, Continuing Education and transferable skill set Development to stay ahead of the curve.

 Not Establishing Goals

-Do you have a clear picture of where you’d like to be within the next year or two years?
-Failing to set achievable goals can hinder progress.
-Set clear, short and long-term goals, focusing on those that have the highest impact on your career advancement.
-To increase your satisfaction at work be sure your goals match personal interests.
+Have you got a crystal clear idea of where you’d like be in the next year, or two?
+If you don’t set realistic goals, it can slow progress.
+Set clear short and long-term objectives prioritizing those with the highest impact on your career advancement.
+To improve your job satisfaction be sure your goals are in line with your personal needs.

 Stagnation